Volunteering 101 Series:

 I found all my grassroots projects in Latin America on this terrific website:

-The wonderful person behind it made the effort of finding and listing a multitude of free volunteering opportunities throughout Latin America.
+The wonderful person who crafted it made the effort of finding and listing a multitude of free volunteering opportunities throughout Latin America.
 The entire website is basically a plain long list of links, sorted by countries and presented alongside project summaries.
-You just look for your place and field of choice and use the links to get in touch with the projects directly.
+You just look for your region and occupation of choice and use the links to get in touch with the projects directly.
 Everything is free of charge.

 Unfortunately I couldn’t find such a helpful resource for Asia and Africa, so that I mostly relied on Google here.
 I did, however find one of my amazing projects in South Africa (Imagine Scholar) through www.idealist.org.